FengyiQuan/chord-file-sharing/README.md

 - `files`: Print the files stored in this node's map and their corresponding keys.
 - `download <file_name>`: Download a file from the Chord ring.
 - `info`: Print node information.
 - `exit`: Quit the Chord ring.
+This is a graceful exit that notifies all nodes whose finger tables should refer to this node when leave the ring.

 ## Future Work

 - [ ] Implement a GUI for the application.
-- [ ] Support a ssl connection for grpc communication.
+- [x] Support a ssl connection for grpc communication.
-- [ ] Support when a node leaves the ring, the successor of the node will take over the files that the node is hosting.
+- [x] Support when a node leaves the ring, the successor of the node will take over the files that the node is hosting.
 - [ ] Implement a successor list to keep track of *r* nearest successors.
 This enables the node to find its correct successor.
-- [ ] the file should store in multiple nodes to avoid single point of failure.
+- [ ] Files should store in multiple nodes to avoid single point of failure.
+- [x] Soft exit.
+- [ ] Hard exit.

 ## License